Can You Buy a House After Bankruptcy? Everything You Must Know

 Yes, you can buy a house after bankruptcy.

-In 2025, U.S. bankruptcy filings rose to 565,759, an 11% increase from the year before, with 533,949 of those cases filed by everyday consumers and would‑be homeowners just trying to get back on solid ground.
+This year, U.S. bankruptcy filings rose to 565,759, an 11% increase from the year before.
+Those cases are filed by everyday consumers and would‑be homeowners just trying to get back on solid ground.

 Houzeo is America’s best home buying and selling platform.